N0vaSky/RansomwareSamples/README.md

 Real Ransomware Samples

 Please remember that these are live and dangerous ransomware samples!
 They come encrypted and locked for a reason!
 Do NOT run them unless you are absolutely sure of what you are doing!
-They are to be used only for educational purposes (and we mean that!) !!!
+They are to be used only for educational purposes!!!